nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Avoid the Ghosts popping about, head left and go up the ladder, enter the first door on the right and enter the vent.
   * Get out of the room and talk to the guy on the blockade.
     * Ghost Dance:  Spin around the Ghost while mashing text.
 Either that or fight the ghost.
-  * When he lets you pass, then talk to the guy past the door.
-This guy could have the key, so talk to him twice.
+  * When he lets you pass, then talk to the guy past the door. **Make sure that the textbox conversation ends before you walk away from him or else he will have the key after all the fighting you have done.
+I cannot stress this enough, END HIS TEXTBOX BEFORE YOU LEAVE YOU MORON**
+  * Head through the vent and pick up the chest(Panacea) and fight the ghost, if it's 4 Monsters run away and try again.
+    * Check Ghost / Skeleton Fight Strats below
-  * Go back to the room and fight the skeleton on your right, if it's 4 Monsters run away and try again.
+  * Talk to the guy after the fight, and hopefully he has the key, if not go  back to the room and fight the skeleton on your right, if it's 4 Monsters run away and try again.
     * Check Ghost / Skeleton Fights Strats below.
-  * Talk to the guy after the fight, and hopefully he has the key, if not go through the vent and pick up the chest and fight the ghost.
-    * Check Ghost / Skeleton Fight Strats below
-  * To the the guy for the key if you still don't have it proceed down to the 2nd door on the right.
+  * To the the guy for the key if you still don't have it then proceed to the ladder down and to the 2nd door on the right.
 Fight the Skeleton fighting the guy.
     * Check Ghost / Skeleton Fight Strats below
   * Talk to the guy after, and finally get the freaking stupid key.
 (You're so screwed by RNG at this point if you had to do this btw, I'm so sorry for you)

 #### Ghost / Skeleton Fights

+  * 2 Skeletons
+    * Serge - 2 / 3 (Dead Skelly) - Dash & Slash other Skelly
-  * Serge & Glenn (Target 1st & 2nd Monster) - 2 / 2 / 3
+    * Glenn - 2 / 2 / 3 remaining
+  * 1 Skeleton, 1 Ghost
+    * Serge - 2 / 3 (Dead Skelly)
-  * Serge (Target Next Monster) - X-Strike
+    * Glenn - 1 / 2 (Skelly if it survives) - X-Strike
+  * 2 Ghost
-  * Leena, Serge & Glenn - (Target Leftovers) - 2 / 2 / 3
+    * Serge - 2 (Wait for a second) / 2 / 3 (Dead Ghost)
+    * Glenn - 1 / 2 (Ghost if it survives) - X-Strike
+  * Use the Heal with Consumables Option **ONLY** if someone is on low HP

 ### Getting up to the Deck